lzrocf-maker/Lzro-s-Macropad/README.md

 # Lzro's_Macropad

 This is a custom-built macropad for various usecases.
 The goal is to have different macros for different apps so that when you change app the macros change.
 It also has a ring with SK6812Mini LEDs.
 It has 10 mx cherry switches for the macro buttons.
+Here is a photo of how the macropad is suposed to look like when assembled:

 <img width="1088" height="786" alt="image" src="https://github.com/user-attachments/assets/bb041cab-64c3-4939-a4bd-a36dbac12975" />